 Around the mid-1560s, Jan and Zygmunt from Jur and Pezink held the castle for a short time and then to 1502, the Moravian nobleman Mikuláš Kropáč from Nevédomi.
 After several changes of owners in 1537, Branč became the property of František Nyára, for whom the first stage of the Renaissance reconstruction of the castle was initiated, as a result of which it was adapted to fire defense.
 His successors from the Nyára family due to the Turkish threat continued to expand the castle, which could be a place of refuge for the local population, but was also used as a prison for Protestant clergy.
 Modernization works were also continued in the first half of the 17th century, but since then, not meeting the early modern housing requirements, the castle began to lose its importance.
 At the beginning of the 18th century, after the owners moved to more comfortable buildings, the castle was still inhabited for some time by the castellan, but soon afterwards it was abandoned and fell into disrepair.

 The castle was erected on a high, lonely hill with a height of 475 meters above sea level, dominating over the surrounding valleys of the south-western edge of the White Carpathians.
 Its oldest part was a 13th-century, square residential tower with external dimensions 18.5 x 14 meters and the thickness of the walls in the ground floor of up to 3 meters.
-A small courtyard set by the defensive wall was placed to the tower from the side.
+A wall delineating a small courtyard to the south reached the tower from the side.
 Their external protection was provided by a ditch and an earth rampart.